-What to Know About Winter Kill
+What to Know About Winter Kill Grass and Post-Winter Lawn Care in Minnesota

 header

-By the end of winter, you might be asking yourself how you survived.
+By the end of yet another Minnesota winter, you might be asking yourself how you survived.
 What’s even more impressive is how your lawn survived.
 Imagine spending every blizzard, cold snap and windy night left out in the elements.
 It’s pretty amazing what cool-season grasses can endure – well, usually endure.
 Although most varieties of turfgrasses in the Upper Midwest are hardy, they can still die under certain circumstances.
-Lawn winter kill occurs when grass dies due to abiotic factors or disease.
-There are four major risks to be aware of:
+Enter winter kill in grass, which is what occurs when grass dies due to abiotic factors or disease.

-Thirsty lawns
+Thirsty Lawns

 lawn